 A friend told her about a class at The New School in Manhattan, called Introduction to Music Therapy.
 Goodman went and remembers thinking to herself, “This is exactly what I should be doing with my life.”

 But with the coronavirus outbreak, Goodman can no longer do business as usual at Jammin’ Jenn Music Therapy in New Jersey, which she started after earning her master’s degree in music therapy from New York University.
 So, Goodman turned to Instagram to virtually offer music therapy to anyone who tunes in, free of charge.

-“If I can give back a little bit during this time, I’m going to do my best," says Goodman, 49.
+“If I can give back a little bit during this time, I’m going to do my best," said Goodman, 49.

 Goodman's sessions are either in groups or one-on-one, so for now her studio is closed and she’s home until further notice.
 This disrupts her clients’ routines, and plenty of parents rely on her services.

-“We realize that virtual sessions for a child on spectrum are not going to work for every single kid,” says Goodman.
+“We realize that virtual sessions for a child on spectrum are not going to work for every single kid,” Goodman said.
 “But it might help, and we’ll offer that.”